 - Silence shows patience and trust in your student's ability.
 It's more than a teaching technique; it's a respectful nod to the learning process's complexity.

 - It's all about balance.
-Give students time, but don't let it stretch too long.
+Allow students time, but don't let it drag on too long.
 Your role is to support, not rush them.

 In embracing these quiet moments, you're not just teaching English but fostering a mindful and effective learning environment.
 Silence is golden and a part of the teaching process that you should cherish.